anjanasilva/AJ-CSV-to-DataTable/README.md

 and re-save it as a new csv.
 Most likely this will resolve your issue.

 ## Changelog

+### 1.1
+* Added options to disable DataTable searching, pagination, sorting and showing of bInfo.

 ### 1.0
 * First public release.